Categories: News

 A Google spokesperson declined to comment.

 Sergey Brin, the Google co-founder, has made his opposition to Trump’s policies more public.
 He joined protests against the immigration order at San Francisco International Airport over the weekend and at Google’s Mountain View campus on Monday.
 “I'm here because I'm a refugee,” he said on Saturday night, according to Forbes’ Ryan Mac.
-(Here is transcription of Brin's remarks on Monday.)
+(Here is a transcription of Brin's remarks on Monday.)

 Sundar Pichai, Google’s CEO, also spoke at the Monday protest, according to a tweet from an employee and a person familiar with the matter.